 Developers, testers and testing

 In the world of software, there are developers and there are testers.
 The developers often design and implement the software while the testers define and execute the test plans.
-Software engineering requires both testers and developers, and together they make quality software; one by finding problems and the other by solving problems.
+Software engineering requires both testers and developers, and together they make quality software; one by finding problems and the other by solving problems1.
 At least, that's the way it should be.
 Unfortunately, many developers (including myself) have found themselves in situations where the QA department is nonexistent, where testing and the associated test plan updates lurk at the end of every development cycle or feature implementation.

-Just to be clear, we're not talking unit tests like those used in test driven development (TDD) with frameworks like NUnit or MSTest.
+Just to be clear, we're not talking unit tests like those used in test-driven development (TDD) with frameworks like NUnit or MSTest.
 Unit tests and TDD are somewhat unique in that they take the developer's strength of solving problems and trickpersuade developer's into seeing testing as yet another problem in need of resolution (just how do you prove a requirement was met – to the TDD Cave, Codeman!).

 Sadly, manual tests found in system testing, integration testing and regression testing are not so exciting.
 They don't usually present cunning problems to be solved but instead provide a means for mind-numbing hours following detailed, inane instructions where the result feels obvious and the rewards are few.
 At least, that's my experience as a developer performing tests; the same cannot be said of testers.
 I've worked with some very talented, passionate quality assurance professionals whose joy found in their craft was inspiring and of whom I have been envious when I too have found myself burdened by testing.

 Finding those team mates who take pride in testing and making a product better is like striking gold, but even those that find schadenfreude in identifying a colleague's mistakes can be a better option to a developer than having to run the testing themselves.
-However, dedicated resources for quality assurance are often seen as a luxury, leaving developers with little option but to take that responsibility on themselves.
+However, dedicated resources for quality assurance are often seen as a luxury2, leaving developers with little option but to take that responsibility on themselves.